-- iPSC cultures can be monitored and analyzed by the Omni platform to streamline the stem cell expansion workflow - Pluripotent markers can be labeled and tracked with fluorescent imaging - Whole-vessel imaging ensures accurate cell coverage estimates to determine appropriate passaging ratios and timing Abstract Maintenance and expansion of stem cell culture requires strict monitoring to ensure they retain their pluripotent or multipotent state for downstream applications.
-For example, pluripotent stem cell (PSC) cultures maintain tight cell colonies that grow larger over time and without close monitoring can be susceptible to spontaneous differentiation.
-Wholewell imaging allows users to quickly assess stem cell health and determine appropriate passaging ratios/ times.
-Furthermore, fluorescent scanning and livecell imaging dyes reveal expression of critical stem cell-associated surface markers.
-Introduction Due to their ability to spontaneously differentiate into other cell types, in vitro stem cell cultures require strict monitoring and attention to detail to maintain their pluripotent or multipotent state during growth and expansion phases prior to any downstream differentiation protocols.
+Due to their ability to spontaneously differentiate into other cell types, in vitro stem cell cultures require strict monitoring and attention to detail to maintain their pluripotent or multipotent state during growth and expansion phases prior to any downstream differentiation protocols.
 Pluripotent stem cells (PSCs) such as embryonic stem cells (ESCs) and induced pluripotent stem cells (iPSCs) are an invaluable cell source for tissue engineering and regenerative medicine therapies due to their ability to differentiate into all three germ layers (endoderm, mesoderm, and ectoderm).
-Stem cell differentiation into cardiomyocytes1, neurons2, endothelial cells3, pancreatic β-cells4, and more has already been achieved.
-Conventional microscopes are often used to monitor the status and health of these cultures, but this method is limited by small fields of view, which only allow for visualization of a small number of colonies at a time and user-touser variability when estimating coverage of stem cell cultures.
+Stem cell differentiation into cardiomyocytes, neurons, endothelial cells3, pancreatic β-cells4, and more has already been achieved.
+Conventional microscopes are often used to monitor the status and health of these cultures, but this method is limited by small fields of view, which only allow for visualization of a small number of colonies at a time and user-to-user variability when estimating confluency of stem cell cultures.
 In contrast, automated stem cell monitoring reduces the time and effort needed to track and analyze stem cell cultures.
 The Omni is a live-cell imaging platform capable of continuous multiwell imaging directly from the incubator.
-Whole-well brightfield scans and fluorescent Application Note imaging acquisition can be used to streamline the stem cell workflow by providing an easy, automated method for users to monitor stem cell cultures over time, evaluate the expression of stem cell-associated proteins, minimize the time cells spend outside the incubator, and reduce tedious collection and analysis of images from conventional microscopy.
+Whole-well brightfield scans and fluorescent imaging acquisition can be used to streamline the stem cell workflow by providing an easy, automated method for users to monitor stem cell cultures over time, evaluate the expression of stem cell-associated proteins, minimize the time cells spend outside the incubator, and reduce tedious collection and analysis of images from conventional microscopy.
 Here, we present an example workflow to monitor iPSC cultures using the Omni platform (Fig. 1).

 Figure 1: (A) Human iPSCs were plated and monitored over 4 days via the Omni platform.
-(B) Example whole-well image of iPSC culture showing % coverage and a close up of a single colony with the metrics provided by the iPSC Module including area, diameter, and roundness.
+(B) Whole-well brightfield images of iPSC colonies acquired by the Omni at low confluency and high confluency in a 6-well plate with the confluency detection.
+(C) The % cell coverage of iPSCs over time.